|

 - The Cynics sought self-sufficiency and rejected the social and religious

 values of civilization.
-Group thinking is thought of as herd-thinking.
+Group thinking is herd-thinking.

 The nature of what it is to be a human being is not a political or

-basis for forming a consistent school of thought.
-Hence, Cynicism,
+time forming a consistent school of thought.

 - The ascetic self-discipline and training achieved by "following nature"